BeaverHouse/aecheck-docs/v3_docs/guide.md

 ![img1]
 - Press menu icon on left-top to open sidebar.
 - Dark mode can be changed on right-top switch.
+- Language can be changed on main page too.

 ### Sidebar
 ![img2]